Subletting Laws in DC, Virginia & Maryland: What Landlords and Tenants Need to Know

 Experts recommend that leases clearly outline subletting policies.
 If subletting is allowed, landlords should require tenants to obtain written permission first.
 Furthermore, landlords should always screen the subtenant as they would any other tenant, ensuring they meet the necessary criteria.

-In Northern Virginia, landlords must respond promptly to tenant requests for subletting.
+Note that in Northern Virginia, landlords must respond promptly to tenant requests for subletting.
 According to the Virginia Residential Landlord-Tenant Act, if a landlord does not respond within ten days, the sublet is presumed to be approved.

 Tenants who sublet assume the role of the subletter's landlord, taking on all legal responsibilities associated with that position.
 While the original tenant remains responsible for ensuring rent is paid and the property is well-maintained, recovering losses may be challenging if the tenant has moved out of town or the country.